Essential Advanced Cello Books in Order of Study

 In addition to all of this, scale variations help prevent boredom in a daily scale regimen!

-The Popper High School Study Book, Volume One
+The Popper High School Study Book for Cello, Volume One

-The level and technical scope of Popper’s genius etudes for advanced cellomean that students often spend quite a bit of time on each etude.
+The level and technical scope of Popper’s genius etudes for advanced cello require students to spend quite a bit of time on each etude.
+Even after extensive practice, however, these etudes are still tremendously difficult.

 The exercises in this book support the etudes, teaching every measure and helping students master all of the technique needed.